 Assumed Transactions

-- Return of outstanding principal for a given investment on its future maturity date.
+- Return of outstanding principal for a given investment assumed to be repaid today.
 Note that if a deal is charged-off, this amount is reduced by the amount of charged-off principal

 The transactions listed above are included for all confirmed investments on Percent, with the exception of deals in the Work-Out state.
 The reason we exclude Work-Out deals is that we can no longer assume that all principal will be received at maturity, but neither can we assume that all principal will be charged-off as is it a possibility that either all, a portion, or no principal may be repaid.
 Once an investment moves into either the Repaid or Charged-Off state, it is included in the return calculation once again.